 |Side effects*||What should I do?**|

-- Also check with a pharmacist before taking over-the-counter anti-inflammatories such as diclofenac (e.g. Voltaren Rapid), ibuprofen (e.g. Nurofen), naproxen (e.g. Naprogesic).
+Azathioprine interacts with some medicines and herbal supplements, so check with your doctor or pharmacist before you start taking anything new.
+Check with a pharmacist before taking over-the-counter anti-inflammatories such as diclofenac (eg, Voltaren Rapid), ibuprofen (eg, Nurofen) or naproxen (eg, Naprogesic).
 Taking these together with azathioprine may increase your risk of side effects.

 The following links have more information about azathioprine.
 Be aware that websites from other countries may have information that differs from New Zealand recommendations.